 Thematically, the film is about the longstanding harm that cinema can cause people.
 Other than being a clever set up for one plot point, the theme is never particularly mined well.
 Additionally, in the context of one of the characters, the theme ends up feeling sketchily developed, nebulous and simplistic.

 The film is also bursting at the seams with some painfully excessive comic sequences.
 A repeated gag involving a misunderstanding of the supposed dalliances that Grisoni has with two of the female characters seeks to make the film feel like a lost Carry On picture.
 These scenes also make the structure feel lumbering, awkward and incoherent.

 One could read many of Gilliam’s choices as a means of directly adapting Cervantes’s text.
 Structurally, the novel is a series of adventurous vignettes that varied in their shades of comedy, tragedy and melodrama.
 With this structure, Cervantes was pointedly mocking and celebrating the melodramatic literature that shaped Quixote’s chivalrous mindset.
 Gilliam’s structure never feels satirical as much as a comedic stockpiling that is meant to get us from one adapted adventure to the next.

-Funny, maddening and occasionally meandering, The Man Who Killed Don Quixote in some ways matches the spirit of Cervantes’s novel.
+Funny, maddening and occasionally meandering, The Man Who Killed Don Quixote in some ways captures the spirit of Cervantes’s novel.
 The material is a perfect match for Gilliam insofar as he matches the author’s knack for earnest absurdity.
-However, I came away wishing that Gilliam’s viewpoint was less muddy, and that I did not have to trudge through so many unnecessary elements to get to his stylistic adaptation.
+However, I came away wishing that Gilliam’s viewpoint was less muddy and that I did not have to trudge through so many unnecessary elements to get to his stylistic adaptation.